kottans/mock-repo/README.md

 That my test

-# Kottans-frontend
+# Hello, Kottans!

-<p> Hello!
+Hello!
 My name is Tania.
 I want to be a Frontend developer.
-I hope that this course helps me to achieve the goal. </p>
+I hope that this course helps me to achieve the goal.

-____

 ## Git Basics

-<p> I studied the materials of the course Introduction to Git and GitHub on Coursera.</p>
+I studied the materials of the course Introduction to Git and GitHub on Coursera.

-<p> Before I used some basic Git's comands and know how to work with it locally and remotes, but on this course, I discovered some new topics:
+Before I used some basic Git's comands and know how to work with it locally and remotes, but on this course, I discovered some new topics:

  		* prehistory of creating VCS
  		* detailed information about the basic Git workflow (when in each repository we have a Git directory, a working tree, and a staging area)
  		* pull requests.

-<p> Then I had some practice in the learngitbranching.js.org (basis and Push & Pull - remote repositories in Git!).
-These tasks were very usefull to understanding how the git works.</p>
+Then I had some practice in the learngitbranching.js.org (basis and Push & Pull - remote repositories in Git!).
+These tasks were very usefull to understanding how the git works.

-<p> So in the future I'll be used git in my projects.</p>
+So in the future I'll be used git in my projects.

 ## Hello everyone!